IrvingZha0/lab-bcos/docs/CNS.md

 #### c.
 RPC

 Modify RPC to support CNS call:
-> Note: Only wrap the RPC interface so it is still compatible to original Ethereum call.
+> > Only wrap the RPC interface so it is still compatible to original Ethereum call.
 > RPC format details:https://github.com/ethereum/wiki/wiki/JSON-RPC

 - eth_call